linkedin/linkedin-gradle-plugin-for-apache-hadoop/README.md

 #### Apache Oozie Status

 Although we started on a Hadoop DSL compiler for Oozie, we did not complete it, and it is currently not in a usable form.
-We are not currently working on it, although it is possible we might go back and finish it in the future.
+We are not currently working on it and it is unlikely to be completed.

 #### Recent News